monarc-project/plain-website-terms-of-service/terms.md

 In order to function properly the application MONARC needs to read your data.
 This is a requirement.

-### MONARC dashboard
+### MONARC Global dashboard

 CASES aggregates anonymized values and evaluates averages for the purposes of delivering different kind of visualizations:

+1. A private "Instance dashboard", named as "Global Dashboard" in the tool, is available at the instance level.
+   All the analysis statistics data are visible for CEO role.
+   All the analysis statistics data, which are available for a specific user, are visible for the other roles.
-1. a private dashboard available at the instance level.
-Visible to the CEO role. this dashboard displays visualizations about the risk analysis of the MONARC instance;
+   This dashboard displays visualizations about the risk analysis of the MONARC instance.
-2. a public global dashboard with high level aggregated statistics.
+2. A public "Global Dashboard" with high level aggregated statistics based on data from all the instances.

 The CEO role is a specific level role, which provides specific permissions, assignable to a user of a MONARC instance.
 An administrator of a MONARC instance